 You can’t transform a crappy painting into a masterpiece with a few brush strokes.
 Likewise, you can’t transform crappy copy into a persuasive message with a few minor tweaks.
 You need good copy at the heart of your message.

 If you can’t write compelling copy, you should make that goal a priority.
 Pick up some books to improve your writing skills:

 - The Elements of Style by William Strunk and E.B.
 White

 - The Only Grammar Book You’ll Ever Need by Susan Thurman

 Once you have those foundational skills, then you can make those extra tweaks to maximize the impact of your message.

 And if you’re still hungry for more copywriting content, you might enjoy my article on the psychology of stock photos.

 Unfortunately, I’m at a disadvantage by discussing persuasive writing.
 If I end with a call-to-action (and use the tactics from this article), then I’ll look sleazy.
-Woops.
+Whoops.
 Not very conducive.

-So I’ll just end with a straightforward CTA.
+So I’ll just end with a straightforward call-to-action.
 If you enjoyed the article, then you’ll enjoy my other content.
-You can subscribe to my blog by downloading the PDF version + checklist.
+You can subscribe to my blog by downloading the full PDF + checklist.